-Most (not all) of the highest-glycemic foods are junk foods: bagels, pizza, fruit-roll-ups, etc.
+Most (not all) of the highest-GI foods are junk foods: bagels, pizza, fruit-roll-ups, etc.

-So it isn’t surprising that—in a vacuum—people who eat high-glycemic diets get more diabetes13 and that telling people to avoid high-GI foods leads to slightly better outcomes than some other approaches.14 (Because they’re eating less junk.)
+So it isn’t surprising that—in a vacuum—people who eat high-glycemic diets get more diabetes and that telling people to avoid high-GI foods leads to slightly better outcomes than some other approaches.
+(Because people are eating less junk.)

 But in practice, glycemic numbers are awful decision-making tools.

 Want sweet potatoes?
 Sorry, bro!
 They have a high glycemic index and an even higher glycemic load.
 Prefer chicken nuggets, Wonder Bread, and waffles—all of which have less than half the glycemic load of sweet potatoes.